Herman Klein: Personal life

 Klein was born in Norwich, Norfolk, East Anglia, England the son of Hermann Klein senior and his wife Adelaide (née Soman).
-Apparently, the elder Klein emigrated from Riga, Latvia, then part of the Russian Empire, and home to a large community of Baltic German Jews such as the Kleins.
+Apparently, the elder Klein emigrated from Riga, Latvia, then part of the Russian Empire, and home to a large community of German-speaking Jews such as the Kleins.
 Once in Norwich, his father became a professor of foreign languages at the King Edward VI Grammar School, and his mother taught dance.
 The younger Klein's five brothers were Max, a violinist, Charles, a dramatist; Manuel, a composer; Alfred, an actor; and Philip.
 They had a sister, Adelaide.
-He was the uncle of producer Philip Klein (1888–1935).
+He was the uncle of the producer Philip Klein (1888–1935).

 Although his forename was frequently spelled as "Hermann" until World War I, he "deprecated any foreign pronunciation of it and was proud of his British citizenship and upbringing".
 The musical activities of Norwich, particularly its Festival and the Cathedral services, impressed him as a boy.
 He was educated in Norwich and later in London.

 Klein was married three times.
 His first wife was Emily May Brown, a ballerina, with whom he had a daughter, Sibyl Klein, who became an actress; they divorced.
 On 19 February 1890, he married a 17-year-old Australian-born heiress Kathleen Clarice Louise Cornwell, later a popular writer, at the West London Synagogue.
 Their children included two writers: Adrian Bernard L. Klein (1892–1969), who changed his name to Adrian Cornwell-Clyne and wrote books on photography and cinematography, and Denise Naomi Klein (1897–1985), who under her first married name, Denise Robins, became a best-selling romantic novelist and was the first president of the Romantic Novelists' Association (1960–1966).
 Her daughter, Patricia Robins, is also a popular romance writer under the name Claire Lorrimer.
 Klein and Kathleen Clarice had another son, Daryl Kleyn (b.
 1894).
 During their marriage, Kathleen Clarice began an affair with a young man, Herbert Arthur Berkeley Dealtry (b.
 1878), who was a Worcestershire Regiment officer.
 When Klein became aware of it, he filed a petition for divorce, which was granted in December 1901.
 He was still affiliated with the West London Synagogue in 1901, the year of his divorce and his departure for New York.
 Klein's third wife was Helene Fox, a Christian Science practitioner of Boston, Massachusetts, whom he married in 1905.

 Klein died in London, aged 77.